 You should not browse, view, print, copy or execute someone else's directories

-or files (either manually or program‐assisted) without
+or files (either manually or program‐assisted) without explicit permission.

-permission.
 This

-also applies to floppy disks and tapes and similar
+also applies to floppy disks and tapes and similar storage media.

-to get specific job‐related materials or conduct business.
-For example,
+get specific job‐related materials or conduct business.
+For example, an urgent

-urgent

 memo must be sent, but the staff member who typed it is ill.
-The

-to respond
+The need to respond

 to business‐related email is another example.
 In all cases, unless prior

-arrangements have been made, reasonable effort to ask the
+arrangements have been made, reasonable effort to ask the employee's permission